nginx-clojure/nginx-clojure.github.io/Configuration.md

 Header Filter Access Handler has the same return form with Rewrite Handler/ Access Handler.
- When it returns `PHASE_DONE`, nginx will continue the next phase otherwise nginx will response directly typically with some error information a.
+ When it returns `PHASE_DONE`, nginx will continue the next phase otherwise nginx will response directly typically with some error information.

 For Java/Groovy